xinranw/interview-exercise/README.md

 ### MongoDB
 Would normally have chosen a relational database (likely `MySQL` or `PostgreSQL`) but with the given dataset, a noSQL database seemed easier for the job.
 With the decisions from the previous section, the apis specified require little relational querying so a relational database did not seem necessary.
 If the scope of the project were larger or if significant potential future work were expected, I would certainly consider choosing a relational database.
 * On a related note, the `DAO` class was created to act as a layer on top of the data and model classes, so that if a database switch were necessary, the rest of the control logic would still be referencing the `DAO` and avoid significant refactoring.

+### Keys and Environment
+For a production project, `app.js` and `bin/www` files would have significant configuration changes. * `app.js`: logging and error handling would be updated for development vs production (vs staging) with varying degrees of detail
+`bin/www`: most importantly, database names/keys would not be exposed and would be read in as environment variables.
+Different databases would also be used for different environments.

 ## Testing
 No unit/integration tests are included.
 API testing was done manually using Postman/Httpie.
 Would look to add various levels of tests in the future using tools like Mocha/Chai.
 Testing would include unit testing functions/methods, integration testing apis and database functions.